TRADE DRESS BASICS

 USPTO AND THE BURDEN OF PROOF OF FUNCTIONALITY

 The USPTO’s examining attorney must meet the burden of proof required under Section 2(e)(5) of the Trademark Act when rejecting a trade dress application because of functionality.
-To continue the snowplow example, a patent for the shape of the snowplow’s blade would be a compelling piece of “proof” for the USPTO’s examining attorney to establish a prima facie case that the blade’s function renders it ineligible for trade dress protections.
-The examining attorney could ask for clarification from the trade dress applicant before rejecting the application.
-A functionality determination can also be influenced by promotional materials, the way the product is advertised, or anything related to the product’s features.
+Continuing with the snowplow example, a patent for the shape of the snowplow’s blade would be a compelling piece of “proof” for the USPTO’s examining attorney to establish a prima facie case that the blade’s function renders it ineligible for trade dress protection.
+A functionality determination can also be influenced by promotional materials; the way the product is advertised, or anything related to the product’s features etc.

-If the functions of the product are heavily promoted, this could lead the USPTO’s examining attorney to conclude the product is ineligible for trade dress protection because of the functionality doctrine.
-However, if the applicant can prove the product has multiple design alternatives, and there is no competitive advantage to the product’s chosen design, the USPTO’s examining attorney could determine the product is eligible for trade dress protection status.
+If the functions of the product are heavily promoted, this could lead the USPTO’s examining attorney to conclude that the product is ineligible for trade dress protection because of the functionality doctrine.
+However, if the applicant can prove the product has multiple design alternatives, and there is no competitive advantage to the product’s chosen design, the USPTO’s examining attorney may decide that the product is eligible for trade dress protection status.

 Does this mean that if a product is functional, it is ineligible for trade dress protection?
-Not neccesarily.
-A product can be functional and qualify for trade dress protection.
-The product’s features cannot be functional.
+Not necessarily.
+A product can in certain circumstances be functional and still qualify for trade dress protection.
 In a well known 2001 case, the Supreme court held that the mere existence of an expired utility patent does not prevent Trade Dress but it is strong evidence that the design of the applied for Trade Dress is functional.
 TrafFix Devices, Inc. v.
 Mktg.
 Displays, Inc., 532 U.S. 23, 29-30 (2001).
 These distinctions can be difficult to identify and understand.
 Ultimately, Trade dress applications are best prepared with the assistance of an attorney with experience in trademark applications.